6. Nurture Diversity and Empathy

 8. Establish a Sense of Belonging

 A sense of belonging in the school and classroom is essential to students’ feelings of comfort and readiness to learn.
 Creating bonds with peers, educators, and others at school, and establishing feelings of school belonging, are also key factors in preventing misconduct, research shows.
-Whether online or face to face, promoting a sense of belonging and connection leads to happier and more engaged learners.
+Whether online, face to face, or a mix of both, promoting a sense of belonging and connection leads to happier and more engaged learners.
 For example, beginning the day or class by asking a question of the day or week leads to students sharing information about interests, family, and community values.
 Educators and leaders collaboratively create an environment where all students feel like they fit, are safe, and can continue to grow and learn.

 9. Build Relationships